rzshokri/optimal_location_privacy/README.md

 This is based on the algorithms proposed in the following paper:

-@inproceedings{ShokriTTHL2012,
-  author = {Shokri, Reza and Theodorakopoulos, George and Troncoso, Carmela and Hubaux, Jean-Pierre and Le Boudec, Jean-Yves}, title = {Protecting location privacy: optimal strategy against localization attacks}, booktitle = {Proceedings of the ACM conference on computer and communications security}, year = {2012}, pages = {617--627}, publisher = {ACM},
+Shokri, Reza and Theodorakopoulos, George and Troncoso, Carmela and Hubaux, Jean-Pierre and Le Boudec, Jean-Yves, 'Protecting location privacy: optimal strategy against localization attacks', in Proceedings of the ACM conference on computer and communications security (CCS) 2012.
-}